Especially when you’re a budget traveler and every little bit counts, you want to make sure you’re not being over charged.

-What you don’t see on the pretty Instagram pictures of Prague or Beijing (or really any major city around the world) is that you might have been charged double or triple by your taxi driver to get to that famous point of the city.
+What the pretty pictures on Instagram don't show you are the common scams that sometimes happen in tourist cities like Prague or Beijing ... just because you're not from around there, you may be charged double or triple by your taxi driver to get to that famous point of the city.
 Taxi scams happen pretty much everywhere …. taxi drivers know that tourists are pretty unfamiliar with the currency and the area, and aren’t sure how much a ride should cost, so they charge you lots more than you should be paying.
 Yikes.

 We have other tips for you